erpcya/adempiere-docker-git-source/README.md

 Edit and define the parameters for new instance

 ```
-nano .env
+nano properties
-nano ./eevolution/.env
+nano /tenant/properties
 ```

 to do this in terminal we will run the next line:

-note : eevolution is the name for new tenant

 ```
-./application.sh eevolution up -d
+./create_tenant.sh docker_test up -d
 ```

-This command will build the images defined in the .env, create the containers and start them.
+This command will build the images defined in the /tenant/properties, create the containers and start them.
 The "-d" parameter will launch the process in background.
 To stop the containers you will run the next command.
 ```
 ./application.sh eevolution stop